Presley Sorah

-Presley Sorah (born September 9, 2003) is an American professional stock car racing driver who last competed part-time in both the ARCA Menards Series, driving the No. 9 Toyota for Fast Track Racing, and the No. 67 Chevrolet for Maples Motorsports.
+Presley Sorah (born September 9, 2003) is an American professional stock car racing driver who currently competes part-time in the ARCA Menards Series, driving the No. 9 Ford for Fast Track Racing.

 Racing career

 Sorah first started his racing career at the age of ten, driving go-karts.

 In 2018, Sorah began participating in the eNASCAR Ignite Series on iRacing.
 He has most notably competed in the Monday Night Racing Pro Series, where he won the championship in his rookie season in 2022.

 In 2023, Sorah competed in the CRA Late Model Sportsman Series and the Ultimate Heart of America Super Late Model Series, where he recorded a best finish of eighth in the former series at Salem Speedway.

 In 2024, Sorah participated in the pre-season test for the ARCA Menards Series at Daytona International Speedway, driving the No. 06 Toyota for Wayne Peterson Racing, and placed 74th in the overall results between the two testing days.
 Two months later, it was announced that Sorah would make his debut in the ARCA Menards Series East at Five Flags Speedway, driving the No. 12 Toyota for Fast Track Racing.
 After placing thirteenth in the lone practice session, he qualified in fifteenth and finished in fourteenth due to electrical issues.
 He would return to the car again for the event at Nashville, and running a Darrell Waltrip throwback, would qualify 14th before finishing last in 18th with brake issues.